stanford-ppl/Delite/README.md

 33. You should be able to build successfully with Build->Make Project

 34. Create a local.properties file inside the Delite folder with the following lines.
-Replace the paths with ones that apply to your system
+Select the appropriate line based on your system and replace with appropriate paths.
+Absolute paths must be used if the scala-virtualized directory is outside of the project directory.

         #Project local properties
-        scala.virtualized.home=scala-virtualized
-        virtualization_lms_core.home=virtualization-lms-core
+        # Windows:
+        scala.virtualized.home=C:/PPL/scala-virtualized
+        # Unix:
+        scala.virtualized.home=/PPL/scala-virtualized

 35. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
 Replace the paths with ones that apply to your system.
-Relative paths should be relative to the Delite folder.
-Otherwise absolute paths can be used.
+Absolute paths must be used if the scala-virtualized directory is outside of the project directory.

         #Project local properties
-        scala.virtualized.home=scala-virtualized

-36. You should be able to run sbt from the Delite directory.

-### Short and sweet instructions

-1. Create a new project with the Project Files location set to the Delite directory
-2. Add a Project Library scala-virtualized with Classes scala-compiler.jar and scala-library.jar.
-These are found under scala-virtualized/lib
-3. Add modules from scratch, with directories set to Delite/dsls/optiml, Delite/framework, Delite/runtime, Delite/tests, Virtualization-lms-core
-4. Add Scala facets to each module, with compiler library scala-virtualized/lib/scala-compiler.jar
-5. Add the project library dependency scala-virtualized to all modules
-6. Add module dependencies as follows:

-    framework depends on virtualization-lms-core

-    optiml depends on framework, runtime, adn virtualization-lms-core

-    runtime depends on framework, virtualization-lims-core

-    tests depends on framework, optiml, runtime, virtualization-lms-core

-    virtualization-lms-core only depends on scala-virtualized.

-7. Test the project structure with Build->Make Project

-8. Create a local.properties file inside the Delite folder with the following lines.
-Replace the paths with ones that apply to your system

-        #Project local properties
-        scala.virtualized.home=scala-virtualized
-        virtualization_lms_core.home=virtualization-lms-core

-9. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
-Replace the paths with ones that apply to your system.
-Relative paths should be relative to the Delite folder.
-Otherwise absolute paths can be used.

-        #Project local properties
-        scala.virtualized.home=scala-virtualized
+        # Windows:
+        scala.virtualized.home=C:/PPL/scala-virtualized
+        # Unix:
+        scala.virtualized.home=/PPL/scala-virtualized

+37. Generate the `scala-virtualized` compiler by running `ant` in the `scala-virtualized` directory

+38. Generate the `virtualization-lms-core` package so the Delite sources can see it by running the command `publish-local` from either the `sbt` shell or the command line with `sbt publish-local`

-10. You should be able to run sbt from the Delite directory.
+39. You should be able to run `sbt` from the Delite directory.

+40. Update dependencies by running the command `update`, either from the `sbt` shell or the command line with `sbt update`